openhab/org.openhab.binding.zwave/doc/zipato/zippab01_0_0.md

 ### Parameter 3: Selected default endpoint

 1 => CT1 and CT2, 2 => CT1, 3 => CT2
-If Controller does not use Multi Channel command class to access the endpoint of the module, you may configure the endpoint that will react to the Basic Command Class, Binary Switch command class or Meter command class V3.
+<p&gtIf Controller does not use Multi Channel command class to access the endpoint of the module, you may configure the endpoint that will react to the Basic Command Class, Binary Switch command class or Meter command class V3.</p&gt
 Values in the range 1 to 3 may be set.

 The manufacturer defined default value is ```1```.